-In the previous 6 verses Peter gave instruction for interacting with an unbelieving and skeptical world.
-In this section he turns his attention to life in the church, as a part of the body of believers.
-How should we live, love, and serve in community.
+In the previous 6 verses, Peter gave instructions for interacting with an unbelieving and skeptical world.
+In this section, he turns his attention to life in the church, as a part of the body of believers.
+How should we live, love, and serve in the community of believers?

 The End Is Near

 The end of all things is near.

 Peter here is looking to the end of the age.
 To Christ’s return, our being gathered to him, and the destruction of this world.
 This world will not last forever, and we should not live as though it might.
 Rather live in expectation that life here is short.